 Sand and mud

 Most dogs love mud and sand but not as much as mud and sand love your dog!

 If your dog shakes on command (you lucky people!) then getting them to do this before you get back to your cottage is a great idea.
 If not, perhaps give them a quick towel down or groom instead (again, before you get back to your cottage!).

 Your dog may be fine on its own at home but in a strange house they can get a bit distressed.
 So do not leave them in the cottage on their own in case of damage or barking.
-Remember, you can use your privilege card to get discounts on pet sitting services!
+Remember, you can use our Holiday Extras scheme to get discounts on pet sitting services!

 Also, cleaning hair and dirt off floors and carpets is a lot easier than cleaning it off furniture and beds.
 So please do not allow pets on furniture or in bedrooms.

 Before you leave please make sure you check the garden and outside spaces for accidents.

 It's not the cleaner's job to clear the garden so please make sure you check before you leave - the people holidaying after you will appreciate it!

 Usually the maximum number of pets allowed is two but in some properties it is restricted to one.